infinum/eightshift-docs/website/blog/2023-09-05-wrapper-as-a-standalone-component.md

 );
 ```
 :::Note
-Setting the `$useComponentDefaults` to `true` will save you the trouble of setting a lot of additional properties, using default values defined in your manifest.
+Setting the `$useComponentDefaults` to `true` will save you the trouble of setting a lot of additional properties by using default values defined in your manifest.
 :::

 ### Wrapper output